Manojkl/Cost_To_Consumers-CTC/AGI/Readme.md

 Let's say I want to define what words, sound, visual I want to view !!

 Starting with: I can tell any chatbot, example: ChatGPT not to use certain kind of words in the response.
+If that is absolutely necessary then tell it to respond with certain way (Tell how you want to use that things).

 ## AGI Definition